CAROL WEISMAN, PRESIDENT OF BOARD BUILDERS, IS AN INTERNATIONALLY KNOWN SPEAKER, AUTHOR, TRAINER AND CONSULTANT

-Carol has published extensively on governance, volunteerism and governance.
-Her 9th book is Transforming Ordinary People into Fundraising Superheroes...
-Even those who hate to ask.
-She is finishing her 10th and 11th books, Planned Giving Basics: The Why The Who and the How and Becoming One of the Grateful Dead: Where There is a Will, There's a Way She has promised to stop telling her husband that what she is working on is her last book.
+Carol has published extensively on fundraising, governance and philanthropy.
+Her 11th book Becoming One of the Grateful Dead: Where There is a Will, is lot off the press.
+She has promised to stop telling her husband that what she is working on is her last book.

 Raising Charitable Children, is in its third printing.
 It has been covered by The New York Times, Parade Magazine, Parents Magazine and was the cover story of Scholastic Parent and Child.

 Carol won a Telly Award for her PBS special “Building a Board with a Passion for Mission.”
 She is still trying to figure out how to mount her award on her car.
 She is a past winner of the CSPRC Nonprofit Professional of the year.